Long range trap models on Z and quasistable processes

-for almost every trajectory of $V$.
+for almost every realization of $V$.
 For all $M>0$ integer we have that

-where $z$ is the value of the density of $Z_1$ at zero; for instance, see page 328 from \cite{borodin1985}.
+where $z$ is the value of the density of $Z_1$ at zero (see \cite{borodin1985}, page 328).
 From (\ref{moments}) and using the equality of the finite-dimensional distributions of $\phi_n(t,x)$ and $\phi_n'(t,x)$, which holds for all $x\in\mathbb R$, we obtain that the sum in (\ref{auxsum}) is bounded above by constant times

 Now, arguing as in \cite{fin2002}, paragraphs of (3.25) to (3.28), it follows that $\lim_{\delta\downarrow0}\limsup_{n\rightarrow\infty}$ of the above term vanishes in probability.
 This and the arbitrariness of $\epsilon$ yield (\ref{trapc}).